 The average school year is 180 days.
 So, your child can only miss 18 days of school or 18 days of a specific class (or 9 days if they’re on a semester schedule) before the 90% rule affects their class credit.

 For elementary school students, this means they could repeat a grade if they are in school less than 90% of school days.
 A middle- or high-school student might have to repeat a certain class if they didn’t attend at least 90% of the days of that class.
-You can read more about this rule on the Texas Education Agency website’s Attendance, Admission, Enrollment Records, and Tuition 2015-16 page.
-Your school district might also have information on their website.
+You can talk to your child’s school.
+Or your school district might also have more information on their website.

 How do you keep your child from missing this much school?
 Here are some ideas: